vojay-dev/airflow-dagventure/README.md

 }
 ```

 **`DagBuilding`** — wraps a building sprite, its label, chat bubble, health hearts, and the four corner bracket indicators.
-Also owns the goblin worker sprite when the DAG is running, and manages smoke particle emitters.
+Also owns the goblin worker sprite when the Dag is running, and manages smoke particle emitters.
 The corner brackets pulse with a sine tween using `scene.tweens.add()`.

 **`Sheep`** — a wandering NPC.
 Uses a timer event (`scene.time.addEvent`) to periodically pick a random velocity and switch between idle and walk animations.
-If killed three times total, all DAGs are deleted.
+If killed three times total, all Dags are deleted.

 The module-level helper `_spawnDamageText(scene, x, y)` is shared by both `DagBuilding` and `Sheep` to avoid duplicating the floating `-1` animation logic.